weaviate/weaviate-io/developers/weaviate/current/restful-api-references/meta.md

 solution: weaviate
 sub-menu: RESTful API references
 title: /v1/meta
 intro: The RESTful meta endpoint gives information about the current Weaviate instance.
-It can be used to learn about your current Weaviate instance and to provide information to another Weaviate instants that wants to interact with this instance.
+It can be used to learn about your current Weaviate instance and to provide information to another Weaviate instances that wants to interact with this instance.
 description: RESTful API meta reference
 tags: ['RESTful API', 'references', 'meta']
 menu-order: 6